California State University, San Bernardino

 CSUSB and the University Enterprises Corporation at CSUSB (UEC) encourage the involvement, collaboration, and partnership of academic researchers and educators with public and private sector grants, contracts, ventures, and entrepreneurial activities.
 However, such involvements create a risk of conflict between the private interests of individuals, the companies with which they are involved, and the public interest.
 CSUSB and the UEC have adopted policies that regulate potential conflicts of interest among faculty and staff members employed on grants and contracts as required by federal, state, CSU, and CSUSB laws and policies.
 If a real or potential conflict is disclosed, it will be confidentially reviewed and a determination made whether the conflict requires the development of a resolution plan to address the conflicts.

-- Non-governmental grants.
-Investigators who are awarded grants from non-governmental sponsors (e.g., foundations and corporations, these are typically given grant numbers starting with the prefix “NG-“) must complete a the Chancellor’s Office Conflict of Interest training program and complete the Form 700U.
-If you have a non-governmental award, Human Resources will contact you regarding the training and the form.
+Investigators who are awarded grants from non-governmental sponsors, which are not exempt* from the disclosure requirement must complete the Chancellor’s Office Conflict of Interest training program and complete the Form 700U.

 Additional non-governmental FCOI requirements are detailed in FCOI Disclosure Requirements by Funding Source.